incubyte/incubyte.github.io/content/blog/origins-of-graphql.md

 {{< figure src="/images/2023/02/graph-representation.png" >}}

 Being a mathematician he quickly constructed a graph representing the land as vertices and bridges as edges between the vertices.
 For a vertex to be left once and entered once it should have a minimum of two or even number of edges.
-None of the vertices have an even number of vertices and hence it is impossible to cross without swimming across the river.
+None of the vertices have an even number of edges and hence it is impossible to cross without swimming across the river.

 ### Applying graph theory to fetch data